About Face (album): Recording

+Another piece of music written for the album went unused by Gilmour.
+He asked Roy Harper, and separately Pete Townshend, to supply lyrics, but felt that those provided were not messages that he could relate to.
+Harper subsequently used the tune, with his lyrics, as "Hope", on his 13th studio album, Whatever Happened to Jugula?
+(1985).
+Townshend used it with his lyrics as "White City Fighting", which has a markedly faster tempo, on his fourth solo studio album White City: A Novel (1985), on which Gilmour plays.

 Music and lyrics

-Gilmour was later interviewed by Texas-based DJ Redbeard, on the radio program, In the Studio during which the focus was his 2006 third album On an Island.
-He commented on About Face saying that, "looking back on it, it has some great moments on there but the whole flavor of it is too '80s for my current tastes."
+Gilmour was later interviewed by Dallas-based disc jockey (DJ) Doug "Redbeard" Hill, on the radio program In the Studio with Redbeard, during which the focus was his 2006 third solo studio album On an Island.
+He commented on About Face saying that "looking back on it, it has some great moments on there but the whole flavor of it is too '80s for my current tastes".

-"Murder" was an outcry by Gilmour about the senseless killing of John Lennon, a longtime musical peer and inspiration to him.
+"Murder" was an outcry by Gilmour about the murder of John Lennon, a longtime musical peer and inspiration to him.
 Gilmour embellished the song with a solo fretless bassline (played by Pino Palladino), adding an edgy funk groove to the acoustic beginning of the song, leading to an instrumental bridge, where the song picks up in the speed of the beat with more electric instruments.
-Gilmour collaborated with Townshend on the songs "Love on the Air" and "All Lovers Are Deranged," as Gilmour recalled: "I sent him three songs and he sent back three sets of lyrics.
+Gilmour collaborated with Townshend on the songs "Love on the Air" and "All Lovers Are Deranged", as Gilmour recalled: "I sent him three songs and he sent back three sets of lyrics.
 Two of them suited me well.
 One didn't.
 He did the two on About Face and he did the other one ['White City Fighting'] on his White City album."
 The lyrics for "Love on the Air" were written in a day, after Gilmour had asked for Townshend's help.
 "You Know I'm Right" was written in a similar vein to Lennon's "How Do You Sleep?" and was a dig towards Waters.
 "Cruise" was about Ronald Reagan having cruise missiles stationed in Britain at the time.

-Cover art

-The cover of the LP is a little wider than usual, approaching 12 1/2 inches.
-The inner sleeve bears lyrics and photographs of Gilmour, and exists in at least two variations.
-A sleeve for the UK Harvest edition has rounded corners and opens to the side; one for the USA Columbia edition has square corners and opens to the top, relative to the lyric text.
-Like the cover, the latter sleeve is wider than it is tall, and may not fit into the outer sleeve if turned 90 degrees.
-In one corner of both versions are printed the words "Fleudian slip," a play on the words "Freudian slip" and "Pink Floyd."

 Release

-The album featured the single "Love on the Air," with lyrics by Townshend, and the disco-style single "Blue Light", later remixed by François Kevorkian; "Blue Light" was released, backed with "Cruise", on 13 February 1984, while "Love on the Air", backed with "Let's Get Metaphysical" on 24 April.
+The album featured the single "Love on the Air", with lyrics by Townshend, and the disco-style single "Blue Light", later remixed by François Kevorkian; "Blue Light" was released, backed with "Cruise", on 13 February 1984, while "Love on the Air", backed with "Let's Get Metaphysical" on 24 April.
 The album was released on 5 March in the UK, and on 6 March in the United States (coincidentally on Gilmour's 38th birthday).
 "All Lovers Are Deranged" and "Murder" were released as singles for North American rock radio; the former reaching #10 on Billboards Mainstream Rock chart.